Yee Hong Centre for Geriatric Care: History

 The Yee Hong Centre for Geriatric Care, formerly the Chinese Community Nursing Home for Greater Toronto, came about when Dr. Joseph Wong reportedly felt that there was a lack of emotional support and difficulty in communicating for Chinese seniors within mainstream medical facilities.
-In 1987, Dr. Joseph Wong, gathered a group of thirty Chinese Canadian friends who shared his vision of building a nursing home through grass-root fundraising effort.
+In 1987, Dr. Wong, gathered a group of thirty Chinese Canadian friends who shared his vision of building a nursing home through grass-root fundraising effort.

 The Yee Hong Centre was officially opened in October 1994.
 Located on a 4.2 acre site in the heart of Scarborough's Chinese community, the first Centre at Scarborough McNicoll has a nursing home with a specialized Alzheimer's unit and long-term care facility that was honoured thrice as Grand Prize winner of the Ontario Long Term Care Association (OLTCA) Occupational Health and Safety Week Competition since 1997.
 The Centre includes a Seniors Community Centre which offers a number of social and daycare activities as well as community outreach, drop-in programs and meals-on-wheels.
 The Macrobian Club, Yee Hong's seniors social club which operates within the seniors community centre, received the Certificate of Recognition from the Board of Health of the City of Scarborough.
 One of the Centre's other accomplishments is the non-profit housing complex - the Aw Chan Kam Chee Evergreen Manor - featuring 130 apartments and 26 family townhouses.
 The Centre applied to the Canadian Council on Health Services Accreditation, and was awarded a three-year accreditation in June 1996, its 20th month of operation.
 It was awarded the Ontario Non-Profit Housing Association's Award for Excellence in 1997.
 In 2003, it marked the third consecutive time Yee Hong has been accredited by the Canadian Council on Health Services Accreditation.
 With 155 beds at present in Scarborough McNicoll, the K.C.
 Poon Nursing Home is also connected to a medical centre and a rehabilitation centre.
 All of the Centre's staff are fluently bilingual in both English and Chinese and are familiar with the traditions of the Chinese culture.